clcollins/raspberry-pidentify/README.md

 I bet if you have one Raspberry Pi, you've got _at least_ two others, though, and gosh darn it, they all look the same.

 This was the situation I found myself it recently, testing an NFS server setup on one of my Raspberry Pis.
 I needed to plug in a USB hard drive, but ... to which one?
-Ol' Ligonberry Pi was the chosen host, and I was SSH'd in her, but which actual, _physical_ RPi was she?
+Ol' Lingonberry Pi was the chosen host, and I was SSH'd in her, but which actual, _physical_ RPi was she?
 There was no way of knowing...

 Or was there?